Looking out of the train window ?

 Want to know something about the places you pass through ?

 What is AboutMyJourney?

-The AboutMyJourney website allows you to display a map of your route and track your location on it as you travel.
-Icons on the map mark places of interest, and you just click on an icon when you are nearby to find out more about the things you can see – maybe a building, a town, a landscape feature.
+The AboutMyJourney website displays a map of your route and tracks your location as you travel.
+Icons on the map mark places of interest, and you just click an icon when you are nearby to find out more about the things you can see – maybe a building, a town, a landscape feature.

 The AboutMyJourney website

 You can follow your journey and find out about the places along the way using the interactive maps in this website.
 Just go to the “The Routes” page (Click HERE), select your route, start the location tracking process, and follow your journey on the map as your location marker updates using geolocation.
 You can click on markers on the map that highlight places along the route and read about them.

 If you don’t have a geolocation capability (GPS or mobile network based) you can still view the maps and click on the places of interest.